 When can I apply to the psychology major?

 You must first be enrolled at the University of Washington (Seattle Campus) and have completed all of the departmental admission requirements before you can apply to the major.
 If you already have all of your Psych 101, 202, 209 and math courses complete at the start of your first quarter at UW, you can apply during your that quarter.
-Applications are due the first Friday of every quarter (including Summer).
+Applications are due the first Sunday after the start of every quarter (including Summer).
 If you need to take Psych 202 or 209 or your math class during your first quarter at UW, then you can apply to the major during your second quarter.

 What if my community college doesn't offer Psych 202 and/or Psych 209?